-If one of your loved ones has been charged with a crime in Provo, your family needs aggressive legal representation.
-Call attorney Darwin Overson at (801) 758-2287 right away to set up a free, completely confidential consultation.
+Our Provo criminal defense attorney, Darwin Overson, is here to answer those questions, protect your loved one’s Constitutional rights, and fight for a favorable resolution to their case.
+If you or someone you know has been criminally charged in Provo, your family needs aggressive legal representation.
+Call Provo criminal defense attorney Darwin Overson of Overson Law, PLLC at (801) 758-2287 right away to set up a free, totally confidential consultation.
 Darwin is able to make emergency visits to the Utah County Jail and other holding centers.

 If no charges have been filed by the prosecutor, the person should not be held in custody for more than 72 hours.
 It’s not unusual for the Utah County Attorney’s Office to file for an extension on this 72-hour period, though these extensions can be challenged.

 Generally speaking, people awaiting trial at the Utah County Jail are eligible to be released on bail.
 Bail may be cash-only or bondable, which means that a bail bond can be used.
 Excessive bail is unconstitutional, so you should seek legal assistance if you think your loved one’s bail amount is unreasonably high.
 If the defendant fails to return for future court appearances after being released on bail, the judge can issue a bench warrant for the person’s arrest.

 If you were arrested and need help at your bail hearing, reach out to our Provo criminal defense lawyer as soon as you can.
 We can help you keep your bail as low as possible so you can return home to your family as you await your trial.